jensbrauer/Mildew-Detection-in-Cherry-Leaves/README.md

 ## Dashboard Design (Created using Streamlit)
 ### Page 1: Project Background
-* Quick project summary
-    * General Information
+* Info Section: General Page Information
-        * Powdery mildew is a fungal disease that affects a wide range of plants and cherry leaves included.
-        * The process to verify if a given cherry tree contains powdery mildew involves an employee spending around 30 minutes in a tree, taking a few samples of leaves and verifying visually if the leaf tree has powdery mildew or not.
-        * Managing thousands of cherry trees located in multiple farms across the country requires a scalable solution to ensure that the market is not supplied with a product of compromised quality.
+    * Describe the reason for the project and the envisioned benifits from the clients perspective, as well as some heuristics.
-	* Business requirements
+* List Section: Business requirements
+	* Ordered list with the business requirements that guide the efforts of the project.
 	*  1. The client is interested to have a study to visually differentiate between a parasite contained and uninfected cell.
-			*  **Outline the conclusions of the data analytics task undertaken that helps answer a given business requirement in the appropriate section on the dashboard page.**
 	*  2. The client is interested to tell whether a given cell contains malaria parasite or not.
-			*  **Provide a clear statement on the dashboard to inform the user that the ML model/pipeline has been successful (or otherwise) in answering the predictive task it was intended to address.**
-    * Project Dataset
+* Text Section: Project Dataset
-        * The dataset available for the project contains 4208 images in .jpeg format, taken from the client's crop fields.
-The dataset include two classes of images with 2104 images each.
-The classes are labeled 'Powdery Mildew' for images of leaves that are infected with the fungal desease and 'Healthy' for images of leaves that are uninfected.
-		* Link to the dataset
+    * Describes the dataset in general terms.
+	* Guide the user towards the model specification page where it is examined more thouroughly
+	* Guide the user with a link and description about the Kaggle endpoint where it was sourced.
+* Info section: More information
+	* Guide the user to this readme file on github with a link and a description.

 ### Page 2: Summary and Results
-* Block for each project hypothesis, describe the conclusion and how you validated.
-Provide a clear statement on the dashboard to inform the user that the ML model/pipeline has been successful (or otherwise) in answering the predictive task it was intended to address.
+* Info Section: General Page Information
+	* Describe how the business requirements where translated into Hypothesis that could be tested and confirmed/rejected in order for the project to meet the business requirements.
+* Text section: Business requirement 1
+	* Statement of business requirement 1
+		* Expandable text section (Checkbox) : Hypothesis 1
+			* Info section: Hypothesis 1
+				* Description of how hypothesis was approached
+				* List Conclusions and findings
+			* Warning/Error/Success Section indicating and clearly stating if the hypothesis could be confirmed or rejected.
+* Text section: Business requirement 2
+	* Statement of business requirement 2
+		* Expandable text section (Checkbox) : Hypothesis 2
+			* Info section: Hypothesis 2
+				* Description of how hypothesis was approached
+				* List Conclusions and findings
+			* Warning/Error/Success Section indicating and clearly stating if the hypothesis could be confirmed or rejected.
+		* Expandable text section (Checkbox) : Hypothesis 3
+			* Info section: Hypothesis 3
+				* Description of how hypothesis was approached
+				* List Conclusions and findings
+			* Warning/Error/Success Section indicating and clearly stating if the hypothesis could be confirmed or rejected.

-### Page 3: Cells Visualizer
+### Page 3: Cells Visualizer (Meet Business Requirement 1)
+* Info section: General Page Description
-* It will answer business requirement 1
+	* State business requirement 1 as well as hypothesis 1
+* Expandable sections (checkbox list)
-	* Checkbox 1 - Difference between average and variability image
+	* Checkbox 1 - Label Samples
+		* Info section: Description of the section
+		* RadioButtons ('Healthy', 'Powdery_Mildew')
+			* Display 2x6 number of images from selected class in dataset.
-	* Checkbox 2 - Differences between average parasitized and average uninfected cells
+	* Checkbox 2 - Average and Variability for each class
+		* Info section: Describe the idea behind the conducted image analysis
+		* Image montages with variability and Avarage per class
+			* Healthy class image mntage
+			* Powdery Mildew class image montage
-	* Checkbox 3 - Image Montage
+	* Checkbox 3 - Differences Between Label Averages
+		* Info Section: Describe the idea behind the conducted image analysis
+			* Image montage displaying the avarage images from both classes next to each other, as well as the calculated difference between them

 ### Page 4: Mildew Detector
 * Business requirement 2 information - "The client is interested to tell whether a given cell contains malaria parasite or not."